 Field-hunting tip

-Look in nickel-bearing hydrothermal veins and oxidized zones of ore deposits country — that is the host setting where cassidyite typically forms.
+Look in nickel-bearing hydrothermal veins and oxidized zones of ore deposits country, the host setting where cassidyite typically forms.
 If you start seeing goethite, annabergite, schorl in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radiating aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.